sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 <div class="SECE_H1" markdown="1"># A SECURE PHONE IS ALWAYS THE FOUNDATION!</div>

 Your phone is one of the most critical components of your digital ecosystem.
-Phones are essential to communication, strategizing, and community organization.
-Most people communicate primarily through their mobile phone, followed by their computers and tablets.
+Phones are essential to communication, strategizing, and community organizing.
+Most people around the world communicate primarily through their mobile phone, followed by their computers and tablets.
 However, for these very reasons, governments and corporations throughout the world use data collected through our phones to perform extensive surveillance.

 As useful as it is, it is better for you to think about your phone less like an assistant and more like a frenemy.
-Your phone can present pathways to serious violations of your privacy and security.
-Below is a graphic that shares all the different ways it collects and shares your personal data with cell phone service providers and phone manufactures.
+Your phone in the wrong hands can be a portal to serious violations of your privacy and security.
+Below is a graphic that shares all the different ways your phone collects and shares your personal data with cell phone service providers and phone manufacturers.
 This vulnerability may allow governments and hackers to access information about your physical location at any time, even when it’s turned off.

 <div class="col-xs-12 none">

 			<div class="well none" style="border-radius:0">
-    			  <span class="warn-icon"><i class="fa fa-exclamation-triangle" ></i></span> <span class="warn-highlight">WARNING: </span><span class="warn-text" markdown="1">Governments or malicious actors can turn on your phone’s microphone and camera to listen to you even when the device is turned off?</span>
+    			  <span class="warn-icon"><i class="fa fa-exclamation-triangle" ></i></span> <span class="warn-highlight">WARNING: </span><span class="warn-text" markdown="1">Are you aware that your phone's camera and microphone can be used without your consent?
+Governments or malicious individuals can turn on your phone’s microphone and camera to listen and film you you even when your device is inactive.
+Protect yourself from these kind of attacks by covering your camera with a sticker and being concious of where you store your phone in relationship to your sensitive conversations. </span>
 		        </div>
 		     </div>
 &nbsp;